 - one option is, “perfect for a cup of coffee”

 - they are, “just slightly more expensive than wheat cookies”

 Gluten free is going to be so great for you.

 Several months pass and because you’ve been following all the “trendy gluten-free” advice (which, by the way, is given mostly by marketers and those who do not live with IBS and IBD), your gluten-free diet has kept you miserable.

 It took me a very long time to understand why.
-I had to study, research and implement into my own life in order to understand and in order to call out the madness.
+I had to complete detailed journaling, studying, researching and implementing into my own life in order to understand and in order to call out the madness.

 4 Reasons Your Gluten-Free Diet is Keeping You Miserable